51 Fun Things to Do in Vegas Off the Strip

 Once in the hot air balloon's basket, you'll fly above the Pahrump Valley.
 In the air, views of the desert, mountains, and landmarks of Las Vegas will be astonishing.
 You'll even be given a glass of champagne to enjoy as you float high into the sky.

-Places to stay near Vegas Balloon Rides
+🏨 Accommodations in close proximity to Vegas Balloon Rides

 Hike at Red Rock Canyon National Conservation Area